bjt-user/Linux/vim.md

 `gg`    : go to first line\
 `G`     : go to last line

+#### save and quit
+Usually you do `:wq` to write and quit, but you can also do `:x`.
+`:x` saves only if you actually made changes and then quits, otherwise it just quits.

 #### paste something from the clipboard into vim
 ctrl + shift + v (does only work in putty sessions if you enable it in settings)